 ILR Salary Threshold: What Skilled Workers Need to Earn in 2026

 The ILR salary threshold for Skilled Worker applicants in 2026 is not a single number.
-Which threshold applies to you depends entirely on when your current sponsorship began — and there are three distinct cohorts, each with different requirements.
+Which threshold applies to you depends on when you were first sponsored — and there are three distinct cohorts, each with different requirements.

 Getting this wrong is expensive.
 An application that fails because your salary falls short of the correct threshold wastes £3,226 in application fees.
 Understanding your cohort before you apply is not optional.